festvox/festvox/src/falcon/README.md

 ResidualDilatedCausalConv1d is a module built on top of Conv1d++ <br>
 Wavenet is a model built on top of ResidualDilatedCausalConv1d

+Sample [run.sh](https://github.com/festvox/festvox/blob/master/voices/arctic/rms/run.sh) can be found in any of the voices directories.

 # 20.01
 #### Acquisitions : 63% (14 blocks out of 22)